glotzerlab/spatula/docs/source/theory.rst

 D matrix of a group action operation of a given point group symmetry on the computed BOOD.
-To quantify if the symmetrized BOOD is different from the initially constructed BOOD, we compute the normalized inner product between the two spherical harmonic expansion that are defined by the initial and symmetrized BOOD.
+To quantify if the symmetrized BOOD is different from the initially constructed BOOD, we compute the normalized inner product between the two spherical harmonic expansions that are defined by the initial and symmetrized BOOD.
 Before computing the final value of BOOSOP, we have to find the rotation which minimizes this inner product.
 If we take the BOOD of our system, we want to find where it best matches the symmetrized one.
 This is done using a brute force optimization plus gradient descent.
 The search is